rainlanguage/specs/dotrain.md

 #a 2
 ```

-Although our name bindings are lexically scoped within a .rain document we adopt
+Although our name bindings are lexically bound within a .rain document we adopt
 the same rule from Rainlang that shadowing is disallowed.

 Every name binding MUST be unique and collisions MUST be handled by either
 renaming in situ or rebinding upon import.

-### Name bindings are unordered
+#### Name bindings are unordered

 As collisions, shadowing and unbound names are all disallowed the names within
 a .rain file behave like a simple unordered key/value store.
 Namespaces can be